The Spring Feasts & the Family: Exploring the Patterns and Principles of Discipleship in the Biblical Festivals

 Session 5 - Patterns and Principles of Discipleship in the Spring Feasts

 Please Note: Tickets are free and every participant must register, even if you are only able to attend one of the two days.
 Children ten and under do not need a ticket.

 James fuses a passion for people (over twenty years of pastoral ministry) with an emphasis on education (over fourteen years with the Center for Judaic-Christian Studies).
 He graduated, with honors, from Northwest University (1989) with degrees in Biblical Literature and Pastoral Ministry.
 Since that time James has devoted himself to training individuals, families and faith communities in the practical dimensions of discipleship from a Hebraic Perspective.
 James lives in Dayton, Ohio with his wife Tamóra and their four children, where he serves as President of JC Studies.

 To help you prepare for this special teaching event, check out the articles at jcstudies.com/celebrate.

 JC Studies (The Center for Judaic-Christian Studies)

-Founded over thirty years ago by Dwight A. Pryor, the Center for Judaic-Christian Studies (JC Studies) is an evangelical, non-profit teaching ministry with a passion for acclimating Christians to the life and times of Jesus and the early church.
-Through our educational events leading scholars share their expertise in the language, literature, culture and traditions of Israel during the life and time of Jesus and the early church (Second Temple Period), providing important insights into sacred scripture—both old and new.
+Founded over thirty years ago by Dwight A. Pryor, JC Studies is an evangelical, non-profit teaching ministry with a passion for acclimating Christians to the life and times of Jesus.
+Through our educational events leading scholars share their expertise in the language, culture, and literature of Israel to shed light on Jesus and the early church—helping you grasp God’s Word more fully so that you can know Him more intimately.